-The College of Social Work Master of Social Work Program offers a Specialization in School Social Work.
-Through this specialty students are trained to assess and provide interventions for the social, emotional, familial, cultural, community, and cognitive barriers to achievement and school adjustment.
-They gain the specific knowledge, skills and experience needed to practice social work in elementary and secondary school settings.
+The College of Social Work Master of Social Work Program offers a certificate in School Social Work.
+Through this specialty, students are trained to assess and provide interventions for the social, emotional, familial, cultural, community, and cognitive barriers to achievement and school adjustment.
+They gain the specific knowledge, skills and experience needed to practice social work in elementary, middle and secondary school settings.
 The College of Social Work collaborates with the College of Education to ensure that students follow the approved curriculum and meet the required standards for School Social Work Certification.

 Primary Objectives of the School Social Work Specialization are to: